samerlahoud/tutorial-lpwan-iot/ICT-18/review-soa.md

 - Mathematical Model of LoRaWAN Channel Access with Capture Effect
 - LoRa for the Internet of Things
 - Modelling and Analysis of Low-Power Wide-Area Networks
+- Performance Evaluation of LoRa Networks in a Smart City Scenario

 ### Comparison
 - Coverage and Capacity Analysis of Sigfox, LoRa, GPRS, and NB-IoT